datasnakes/OrthoEvolution/Docs/docs/source/orthoevolreadme.rst

 Tutorial
 ========

-Datasnakes-Scripts has been built with Python 3.5 (and up) as a multi-faceted package and pipeline framework for comparative genetics in order to infer orthologous genes.
+OrthoEvolution has been built with Python 3.5 (and up) as a multi-faceted package and pipeline framework for comparative genetics in order to infer orthologous genes.